Insider Sell: President and CE - GuruFocus.com

-Paul Maleh has been with CRA International Inc since 1992 and has served in various leadership roles within the company.
-He was appointed President and CEO in 2009.
-Under his leadership, CRA International Inc has grown and expanded its global presence, providing expert consulting services to businesses and governments worldwide.
+Richard Kyle has been with The Timken Co since 2006 and has held various leadership positions within the company.
+He was appointed President and CEO in 2014, bringing extensive experience in the bearings and power transmission industry.
+Under his leadership, the company has continued to grow and expand its global presence, focusing on innovation and customer satisfaction.

-Insider transactions can provide valuable insights into a company's prospects and management's confidence in the business.
-While insider selling may sometimes be perceived as a negative signal, it is essential to consider the context and reasons behind the transactions.
-In some cases, insiders may sell shares for personal reasons or to diversify their investment portfolios.

-On the day of Paul Maleh's recent sale, shares of CRA International Inc were trading at $97.38 apiece, giving the stock a market cap of $669.384 million.
-The price-earnings ratio of 16.95 is higher than the industry median of 16.71 but lower than the company's historical median price-earnings ratio.
+On the day of Richard Kyle's recent sale, shares of The Timken Co were trading at $74.64 apiece, giving the stock a market cap of $5,343.491 million.
+The price-earnings ratio is 13.20, which is lower than the industry median of 22.19 and lower than the company's historical median price-earnings ratio.
+This suggests that the stock may be undervalued compared to its peers and its historical valuation.

-With a price of $97.38 and a GuruFocus Value of $99.14, CRA International Inc has a price-to-GF-Value ratio of 0.98, indicating that the stock is fairly valued based on its GF Value.
-The GF Value is an intrinsic value estimate developed by GuruFocus, calculated using historical multiples, a GuruFocus adjustment factor, and future estimates of business performance from Morningstar analysts.
+With a price of $74.64 and a GuruFocus Value of $82.23, The Timken Co has a price-to-GF-Value ratio of 0.91.
+This means the stock is modestly undervalued based on its GF Value.
+The GF Value is an intrinsic value estimate developed by GuruFocus that takes into account historical multiples, a GuruFocus adjustment factor, and future estimates of business performance from Morningstar analysts.

 Conclusion

-While the recent insider selling by Paul Maleh and other insiders at CRA International Inc may raise some concerns, it is crucial to consider the broader context and the company's valuation.
-The stock is currently fairly valued based on its GF Value, and the price-earnings ratio is in line with industry and historical medians.
-Investors should continue to monitor insider transactions and other relevant factors to make informed decisions about CRA International Inc's stock.
+While insider selling can sometimes be a red flag for investors, it is essential to consider the broader context and overall market conditions.
+In the case of The Timken Co, the stock appears to be modestly undervalued based on its GF Value, and the company has a strong track record of growth and innovation under Richard Kyle's leadership.
+Investors should continue to monitor insider transactions and other relevant data to make informed decisions about their investments in The Timken Co.

 - CEO Buys, CFO Buys: Stocks that are bought by their CEO/CFOs.